apache/incubator-devlake-website/docs/Metrics/RequirementCount.md

 ## How is it calculated?
-This metric is calculated by counting the number of completed issues in type "REQUIREMENT".
+This metric is calculated by counting the number of delivered issues in type "REQUIREMENT" in the given data range.

 <b>Data Sources Required</b>

-This metric relies on issues collected from Jira, GitHub, or TAPD.
+This metric relies on the issues collected from Jira, GitHub, or TAPD.

 <b>Transformation Rules Required</b>

-This metric relies on the "issue type mapping" in "blueprint-transformation rules" page to let DevLake know what issues can be regarded as `REQUIREMENT`.
+This metric relies on the 'type-requirement' configuration in Jira, GitHub or TAPD transformation rules to let DevLake know what CI builds/jobs can be regarded as `Requirements`.

 <b>SQL Queries</b>

 If you want to see a single count, run the following SQL in Grafana
 ```
   select
-    count(*) as value
+    count(*) as "Requirement Count"
   from issues i
     join board_issues bi on i.id = bi.issue_id
   where
-    i.type in ($type)
+    i.type = 'REQUIREMENT'
-    and i.type = 'REQUIREMENT'
+    and i.status = 'DONE'
     -- this is the default variable in Grafana
     and $__timeFilter(i.created_date)
     and bi.board_id in ($board_id)